mmoreram/BaseBundle/README.md

 the object repository for our searches, but as you can see, most of these actions follow the same pattern, and use the same methods.

-For this reason, we introduce the Director class, a persistence simplification for these cases.
+For this reason, we introduce the ObjectDirector class, a persistence simplification for these cases.

 Only four methods are exposed to maintain this simplification